 If a worker appears to be suffering heat-related illness, a supervisor should be contacted.
 If a supervisor is not available, coworkers should call 911 and stay with the injured worker.

-If you have suffered a heat related injury at work because your employer failed to provide the appropriate accommodations, you may be entitled to workers’ compensation benefits for your medical bills and lost wages.
-Let the workers’ compensation attorneys of Gordon & Doner pursue your claim and recover the benefits you deserve.
+If you have suffered a heat related injury at work because your employer failed to provide the appropriate accommodations, you may be entitled to Workers’ Compensation benefits for your medical bills and lost wages.
+Let the workers’ compensation attorney s of Gordon & Partners pursue your claim and recover the benefits you deserve.